-Rocks are just priorities — the 3 to 7 most important things you must accomplish in the next ninety days.
+Rocks are just priorities — the three to seven most important things you must accomplish in the next 90 days.

-There is no magic formula for what constitutes a rock — it’s simply a priority that will take longer than 7 days (those action items are To-Dos) and up to ninety days to complete.
+There is no magic formula for what constitutes a Rock — it’s simply a priority that will take longer than seven days (those action items are to-dos) and up to ninety days to complete.

 Here are a few questions I get asked often in sessions, with corresponding answers.

-- Is that really a rock?
+- Is that really a Rock?
 It’ll get done either way.
-If it’s one of the 3 to 7 most important things for the company, department, team or yourself this quarter, it’s a rock. ”It’s gonna get done anyway” means you are going to devote time to it as a priority but don’t want to write it down and keep yourself on-track each week in front of your peers.
+If it’s one of the three to seven most important things for the company, department, team, or yourself this quarter, it’s a Rock. ”It’s gonna get done anyway” means you are going to devote time to it as a priority but don’t want to write it down and keep yourself on-track each week in front of your peers.
 That’s a mistake that often leads to teams and leaders overcommitting.

-- Is that really a rock?
+- Is that really a Rock?
 I mean, isn’t it (fill in a name) ’s job to sell $1.5 million worth of stuff this quarter?
-If getting it done this quarter is one of the 3 to 7 most important things for the company, team, department or you, it’s a rock.
-Now if quarter after quarter, you need to make someone’s job a rock because consistent success isn’t yet baked into your organizational DNA, you likely have a People, Process, or Vision Issue.
-But if it’s a priority and setting that priority as a rock will help ensure you get it done, it’s a rock.
+If getting it done this quarter is one of the three to seven most important things for the company, team, department, or you, it’s a Rock.
+Now if quarter after quarter, you need to make someone’s job a Rock because consistent success isn’t yet baked into your organizational DNA, you likely have a People, Process, or Vision Component issue.
+But if it’s a priority and setting that priority as a Rock will help ensure you get it done, it’s a Rock.

-- That’s not a (company, departmental, team) rock — I’m going to do it myself.
-If it’s one of the 3 to 7 most important things for the company, department or team, it’s a company, department or team rock regardless of who participates.
-Some company rocks require the whole leadership team, while others are completed by an individual.
+- That’s not a (company, departmental, team) Rock — I’m going to do it myself.
+If it’s one of the three to seven most important things for the company, department, or team, it’s a company, department, or team Rock regardless of who participates.
+Some company Rocks require the whole leadership team, while others are completed by an individual.